 With this in mind, every business owner should be set on building and managing what I call a ‘knowledge bank’.
 It is the sum total of all the information that is related and relevant to your business.
 A business with a vast, well-managed ‘knowledge bank’ has a knowledge advantage to run more efficiently, improve profitability and ensure continuity.

 “The knowing” is just as important as “the doing”.
 Acquiring knowledge is not enough if it can’t be managed and applied effectively.

-Mistakes and failure at one point or the other are characteristics of an entrepreneurs’ climb to the top.
-Part of what it means to make a success of yourself as an entrepreneur or business owner is to make those mistakes you are bound to make.
+Mistakes and failure at one point or the other are characteristics of an entrepreneur’s climb to the top.
+Part of what it means to make a success of yourself as an entrepreneur or business owner is to make those mistakes you should make.
 Then change them into learning opportunities.

 Sometimes the best business knowledge comes from your own sources.
 Identify key areas in your business where knowledge will make a positive difference and start your research.
 Source for information on the internet and read books.
 Read articles on business and subscribe to business publications.
 Employ a systematic approach to acquiring knowledge.

 You can also conduct surveys and get feedback from your customers to increase your knowledge of the market.